deamme/ts-transform-inferno/README.md

 `yarn add --dev ts-transform-inferno`

+## Usage with fuse-box
+Look into the `examples/fuse-box` folder and the `fuse.js` file.

+You could also try to build the project by running the following commands:

+`cd examples/fuse-box && npm install`

+`npm start`

 ## Usage with webpack and ts-loader
-Look into the `example` folder and its webpack config.
+Look into the `examples/webpack` folder and its webpack config.

 You could also try to build the project by running the following commands:

-`cd example && npm install`
+`cd examples/webpack && npm install`

 `npm run build` or `npm start`